Zweihander-Main/kindle-highlights-to-org/README.md

 Does not modify original file or update existing data.

+Important: does not currently work with notes typed manually with line breaks in them.
+Fix is planned.

 ## Usage

 1. Add `kindle-highlights-to-org.el` into your load path.
 Set the appropriate `use-package`, something like the following for DOOM and `org-roam`: